Amine Adli: Toulouse

 On 30 October 2018, Adli signed his first professional contract with Toulouse.
-He made his professional debut with the club in a 4–1 Coupe de la Ligue loss to Lyon on 18 December 2019.
+He made his professional debut with the club in a 3–1 Coupe de la Ligue loss to Lyon on 18 December 2019.

-Adli helped Toulouse reach the playoffs in the 2020–21 Ligue 2 season, with 8 goals and 7 assists.
+Adli helped Toulouse reach the playoffs in the 2020–21 Ligue 2 season, with 7 goals and 8 assists.
 He was then voted Ligue 2 player of the season.

 Bayer Leverkusen

 On 26 August 2021, Adli transferred to German club Bayer Leverkusen signing a five-year contract.
-He scored his first goal for the club on 30 September 2021 in a Europa League group stage match against Celtic; a 90th minute goal to round off a 4–0 away win.
-On 20 November 2021, he scored his first Bundesliga goal, scoring the only goal after 3 minutes in a 1–0 win over VfL Bochum.
+He scored his first goal for the club on 30 September 2021 in a Europa League group stage match against Celtic; a 91st minute goal to round off a 4–0 away win.
+On 20 November 2021, he scored his first Bundesliga goal, scoring the only goal after three minutes in a 1–0 win over VfL Bochum.
 On 18 March 2023, he was booked twice for simulation in the penalty area, but both were overturned by the referee after VAR.
 The resulting penalty kicks provided both goals in a 2–1 victory over eventual Bundesliga champions Bayern Munich.

 In the last game of the 2021–22 season, Adli was sent off 8 minutes into Leverkusen's match against Bochum.
 Leverkusen lost 3–0, which could have caused them to drop out of the European qualification spots.

-Adli was part of the Leverkusen team that won the unbeaten 2023–24 Bundesliga.
+Adli was part of the Leverkusen squad that won the unbeaten 2023–24 Bundesliga title.

 Bournemouth

-On 21 August 2025, Adli joined Premier League club Bournemouth signing a five-year contract in a deal reported to be £25,100,000.
+On 21 August 2025, Adli joined Premier League club Bournemouth, signing a five-year contract in a deal reported to be £25.1 million.
+He made his debut for the club as a substitute on 23 August in a 1–0 home win against Wolverhampton Wanderers, and made his start for the club a month later in a 2–2 away draw against Leeds United.
+He scored his first goal for the club in a 3–2 defeat to Sunderland on 29 November 2025.
+On 24 January 2026, he scored a dramatic 95th minute winner in a 3–2 win against Liverpool to hand their first win over the Reds since 11 March 2023.